EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - <details><summary>DC/DO counter</summary>

-    Data Clipping and Data Overflow are metrics that are used to determine data integrity.
-Each metric is explained here:
+    `Data Clipping` and `Data Overflow` are metrics that are used to determine data integrity.

-    - Data Clipping: A clipping event occurs when the data recorded by any sensor goes out of the predefined bounds.
-The user should interpret the occurrence of a clipping event as a point in time where the captured data does not represent the actual physical phenomenon.
+    - `Data Clipping`: A clipping event occurs when the data recorded by any sensor goes out of the predefined bounds.
-    - Data Overflow: An overflow event occurs when the internal data buffers are filled and no new data being generated can be recorded.
-This leads to    "blanks" in the data time series.
-An overflow event should be taken more seriously, as the EmotiBit has been designed to avoid such scenarios.
+    - `Data Overflow`: An overflow event occurs when the internal data buffers overflow, which results in loss of data samples.
     </details>

   - <details><summary>Battery Level Indicator</summary>

     - The Battery Level indicator displays the charge available in the battery as a percentage.
-We recommend not letting the battery fall below 10% as it might begin to interfere with the sensor data acquisition.
+    - We recommend not letting the battery fall below 10% as it might begin to interfere with the sensor data acquisition.
     </details>

   - <details><summary>Output List</summary>